mikelabadie/Final-Project-Group10/Code/README.md

 * model_evaluation_helpers.py

 ## CSV Used in Modeling
-These csv files were used to contain links and class information for our training and testing sets.
+These csv files were used to contain links and class labels for our training and testing image sets.
 * Data Inventory: This is the output of preprocessing_get_sequence_labels.py and our manual tagging.
 It is the main effort at taking inventory of our dataset.
 The output is used by training_split.py and preprocessing_helper_face_detection.py.
   * images_all.csv
   * sequences_all.csv